IainD92/CodeBlocksTheme/README.md

 4. Use the `Colour theme:` drop-down box to select `iainstheme`

 ### Windows systems
-- Dunno, never tried it.
-I use Visual Studio on Windows.
+- Dunno, never tried it; I use Visual Studio on Windows.
 Probably goes somewhere in `/appdata/`.
 Google it.